-The LWV of Delaware is active in Dover.
+The LWV of Delaware is active in Dover, the state capital.

 A summary of our state positions, developed after study and consensus, appears below.
 Positions developed by LWVUS can also be used as a basis for League action.
 See below.